-A cookie is not a program.
-It doesn’t perform a function.
-It’s just text.
-You can open and read cookies with a basic word processor.
+A cookie is not a program; it doesn’t perform a function.
+It’s just text, which means you can open and read cookies using a basic word processor.
 The two most common types of cookies are first-party cookies and third-party cookies (though the latter might soon be phased out).

 A first-party cookie is created by the website you’re currently visiting to save your preferences for that same website.
 For example, www.acme.com might put a cookie on your computer to save your last shopping cart on their site.